two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 First, ask yourself what sort of atmosphere you’d prefer.
 Do you prefer nature, a slower-paced lifestyle, and a tighter-knit community?
 If so, Tulum is the place for you to live versus Cancun.

-Curious about my opinion?
+Are you curious about my opinion between the two?
 I’d go with Tulum.
-That’s because the city still has more of its original character compared to Cancun.
+That’s because the city still has more original characters than Cancun.
 Also, despite Tulum being busy, it still experiences fewer tourists coming and going than Cancun.

 Tulum vs Cancun – Which is Safer?